Cognigy/Documentation/docs/ai/empower/agentic-ai.md

     - [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
 You need to have a paid account or be a member of an organization that provides you access.
 Ask your Azure Administrator to provide API Key, resource name, and deployment model name.
     - [Anthropic Claude](https://console.anthropic.com/docs).
 You need to be a [member of an organization](https://console.anthropic.com/docs/access) that provides you access.
 2. Add two models:
     - A primary model to control the agent.
-I can be `gpt-4o` or `gpt-4o-mini` powered by [OpenAI](llms/providers/openai.md) or [Azure OpenAI](llms/providers/microsoft-azure-openai.md), or `claude-3-opus`, `claude-3-haiku`, or `claude-3-sonnet` by [Anthropic](llms/providers/anthropic.md).
+It can be `gpt-4o` or `gpt-4o-mini` powered by [OpenAI](llms/providers/openai.md) or [Azure OpenAI](llms/providers/microsoft-azure-openai.md), or `claude-3-opus`, `claude-3-haiku`, or `claude-3-sonnet` by [Anthropic](llms/providers/anthropic.md).
-    - If you want to enable the [Knowledge AI](knowledge-ai/overview.md) feature for your AI agent, make sure to add an embedding model in addition to the primary model.
+    - If you want to enable the [Knowledge AI](knowledge-ai/overview.md) feature for your AI Agent, make sure to add an embedding model in addition to the primary model.
 We recommend using `text-embedding-ada-002` to enhance Agentic AI capabilities.

 ## Create an AI Agent